ThaiTechTales/aws/logging-monitoring/README.md

   - For short-term investigation (e.g., troubleshooting something that happened recently).
   - To quickly verify API activity without additional setup.
 - Use a Trail:
-  - For compliance or audit requirements that need longer-term retention or deeper logging (e.g., PCI DSS, GDPR).
+  - For compliance or audit requirements that need longer-term retention or deeper logging.
   - When monitoring data events (e.g., S3 object actions or Lambda invocations).
   - For real-time monitoring and alerts with CloudWatch.
   - To log activity across multiple accounts using AWS Organizations.